AbdulAhad50/aa_CLI_studentManagementSystem/README.md

 <h1>Student Management System</h1>
-This is a simple Student Management System implemented in Node.js using the inquirer and chalk libraries.
-It allows you to manage student records, including adding students, enrolling them in courses, viewing balances, paying fees, and checking the status of a student.
+<i>This is a simple Student Management System implemented in Node.js using the inquirer and chalk libraries.
+It allows you to manage student records, including adding students, enrolling them in courses, viewing balances, paying fees, and checking the status of a student.</i>

 Features
 Add Student: Add a new student to the system.